American Top 40 celebrates its 30th anniversary on July 4 (although the show was off the air from early 1995 - to early 1998).

 American Top 40 celebrated its 35th Anniversary on July 4 (although the show was off the air from early 1995 - to early 1998)

 A special edition of AT10 airs only on one New York City radio station.
-The show is only 1 hour in length as opposed the the usual 3 hours and features only the top 10 songs.
+The show is only 1 hour in length as opposed to the usual 3 hours and features only the top 10 songs.

 AT10 again goes all Christmas for several weeks, beginning before Thanksgiving.
 The station in NYC does not air the Christmas specials.